christytreviranus/Bamazon/README.md

 The **Add to Inventory** option allows the user to select a given item ID and add additional inventory to the target item.

 The **Add New Product** option allows the user to enter details about a new product which will be entered into the database upon completion of the form.

+The **Quit** option ends the connection and returns user back to the terminal

 To run the manager interface please follow the steps below: